Matija Cvek: Personal life

 Cvek was in a relationship with Croatian singer-songwriter Nika Turković.
 During an interview, he revealed that prior to finding his call in music, he briefly ventured in building a career in football.
 Nevertheless, due to an injury he was obliged to stop at the age of 18.
 Cvek revealed that he spends most of his free time together with family members and friends as relationships to others are the most important to him.
 He also enjoys spending time in nature and taking walks in forests, buying and collecting sneakers, cooking and seldom playing video games on a PlayStation console.
 During his walks, he often wanders through the mountain of Medvednica.

 During a brief interview, Cvek has revealed that he loves other people and enjoys hospitality as he has experienced it in Belgrade.
 He has also revealed that despite his rise to fame, he can also see himself as a "band singer".
 During the transitioning towards building a career in music, he experienced heightened stress and anxiety which he tried to counted by spending time in nature and being among other people, including childhood friends.
 Cvek has a rather casual dressing style with which he tried to emulate his look while onstage; this often includes sneakers and a bomber jacket.
 He also has two minor tattoos.
 Cvek is friends with Croatian composer and lyricist Ivan Huljić with whom he often celebrates his birthday.
 He has a fear of flying with airplanes.

+On 23 July 2024, Matija Cvek married Miriam Cikron at Basilica of Saint Anthony of Padua, Zagreb at Črnomerec.
+Little was known about his wife, except that she was a Faculty of Food Technology and Biotechnology student, one of the illustrators of Cvek's new album and an actress in the music video for the song "Nemam ništa protiv" by Divlje Jagode.
+In February 2024, the two received daughter Lota.